follywolly/reactive-framework/README.md

 ```

 ## 7. Design decisions
-Currently the design is very minimalistic, to really let the images of the art objects speak for itself.
-On desktop, the landing page shows three paintings at a time horizontally, to represent the feeling of an art gallery.
-When switching to the next three paintings a slide animation occurs, giving the feeling of moving to a next room.
-This was done to really represent the feeling of an art gallery, as the main focus of this product is showing off the art objects from the Rijksmuseum's current collection.
+Users can browse artobjects from the Rijksmuseum by switching between three artobjects at a time (on desktop).
+This is supposed to give people the feeling of being in a room within the Rijksmuseum, seeing only a few artobjects on a wall.
+Users can search artobjects or makers,
 ## 8. To-do
 - [x] Make connection with the API
 - [x] Render landing page with all art objects